We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Generally, it’s recommended to try to conceive for about 1 year before meeting with a fertility doctor for help conceiving.

 If you have any questions about your reproductive health, don’t hesitate to talk with a doctor.

 “I would consider at-home testing a potential supplement, rather than a replacement, for testing and evaluation in a clinic,” Kallen says.

 Petrini agrees, noting that measuring hormone levels alone isn’t the best way to evaluate whether a person with a uterus will conceive without assistance.

 “There are many factors that may cause infertility in addition to hormones, including uterine abnormalities, endometriosis, problems with fallopian tubes, or even male factors,” Petrini explains.

 “While these types of at-home tests have encouraged more women to talk and think about fertility (and given some women access to tests who may not have a fertility specialist nearby), it’s best not to derive any conclusions from them,” she adds.

-Before testing your fertility, a doctor will ask about your medical history, including menstrual and pregnancy history, birth control usage, medications, and lifestyle factors.
+Before testing your fertility, a doctor will ask about your medical history, including:

 Initial fertility testing may include checking your ovulation and ovarian function.
-If you have been tracking your ovulation using a fertility monitor, share that information with a doctor.
+If you have been tracking your ovulation using a fertility monitor, you can share that information with a doctor.

 Additional tests to check for fertility may include a number of hormone tests and an ultrasound of your uterus and ovaries.

 First, know that an at-home hormone test can’t fully evaluate you for infertility.